woocommerce/woocommerce-admin/readme.txt

 - Dev: Add support for running php unit tests in PHP 8. #6678
 - Dev: Add event recording to start of gateway connections #6801
 - Dev: Do a git clean before the core release. #6945
+- Dev: Fix a bug where trying to load an asset registry causes a crash. #6951
 - Feature: Add recommended payment methods in payment settings. #6760
 - Fix: Disable the continue btn on OBW when requested are being made #6838
 - Fix: Event tracking for merchant email notes #6616